 We went to the Bad Lands, My family and me.
-It was buffalo

-We hoped to see.
+It was buffalo We hoped to see.

 - We drove through the park Until it was nearly dark.
 Looking.
 Looking.
 Looking.
 We came to the top of a hill and stopped.

-- Our jaws dropped open,
+- 10 Our jaws dropped open,

 And our eyes almost popped!

 Buffalo filled the valley below.

 It was the most amazing sight.

 We stared in awe before

+- 8 Which sentence best summarizes paragraph 4 of "The American Buffalo"?

-Finally saying good night.
+15 Finally saying good night.